Houston vs Auburn Players to Watch - Second Round

 Top Players to Watch: Houston vs. Auburn - Second Round

-When the Houston Cougars and Auburn Tigers square off in the second round of the NCAA tournament at Legacy Arena at BJCC on Saturday at 7:10 PM ET, Marcus Sasser and Johni Broome will be two of the top players to watch.
+The Houston Cougars and the Auburn Tigers are slated to square off in the second round of the NCAA tournament on Saturday at Legacy Arena at BJCC, with a start time of 7:10 PM ET.
+When these two teams hit the hardwood, Marcus Sasser and Johni Broome are two players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TBS.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!